wilcoxen-courses/e255-seaborn1/README.md

     1. Save the figure using `f"res_{var}.png"` as the filename.

 1. Now we'll look into the nameplate capacity and cost of the systems in more detail.
-First, drop any records that are missing data for those specific fields.
+First, set `n_last` equal to the length of `res`.
+Then drop any records that are missing data for those specific fields.
 (FAQ2)

-1. Then, set `n_now` to the new length of `res` and print an informative message indicating the number of records dropped.
+1. Then, set `n_now` to the new length of `res` and use it and `n_last` to print an informative message indicating the number of records dropped.

 1. Now create a figure with two panels in a row by setting `fig, (ax1,ax2)` to the result of calling `plt.subplots(1,2)`.
 The 1 and 2 in the call indicate the number of rows and columns of panels in the plot.